ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_5_lcd_driver.md

 ## DevTerm display

 ### Define Display type
-DevTerm use 6.86 inch LCD Dispaly.<br>
+DevTerm use 6.86 inch LCD Display.<br>
-How I can control this dispaly ?
-First of all what interfaces and chip this dispaly have ?<br>
+How I can control this display ?
+First of all what interfaces and chip this display have ?<br>

-So looking to Clockworkpi repository can found folder 'patch' for d1 https://github.com/clockworkpi/DevTerm/tree/main/Code/patch/d1 and we found file board.dts.
+So looking to ClockworkPi repository can found folder 'patch' for d1 https://github.com/clockworkpi/DevTerm/tree/main/Code/patch/d1 and we found file board.dts.
 DTS is Linux Device Tree Source file that describes the system's hardware layout.

 <details><summary>board.dts file:</summary>